-ZIP Code or Territory
+ZIP Code

-The Handbook considers ZIP code reporting as the standard reporting requirement.
 The ZIP codes to be reported are the 5-digit ZIP code of the garaging address of the insured vehicle.
-(Explanatory note – for states and statistical agents that have not adopted Handbook requirements or ZIP code reporting, data is customarily available for the territories that had been in use prior to the time of reporting by the state’s major private passenger advisory organization.)
-ZIP code or territory are not required for miscellaneous personal vehicles.
+ZIP code isnot required for miscellaneous personal vehicles.

 Class Group

 All coverages, except for uninsured and underinsured motorist coverages, are to be reported by class group as follows.